cytoscape/cytoscape/README.md

 ### Updating core apps
 When a core app update is ready to be pushed to the App Store and the development version of Cytoscape, there are a few steps you need to follow.

-Before releasing, the version number must be a non-SNAPSHOT version, and the core app must not depend on SNAPSHOT APIs.
+1. Update the version number in the pom.xml file.
+The version number must be a non-SNAPSHOT version, and the core app must not depend on SNAPSHOT APIs.
+1. Merge your changes to the main repo.
+1. Clone the repository and make sure it compiles.
+1. Tag this place in the repository with the version. ```git tag MAJOR.MINOR.PATCH```.
+Push this tag to the remote repository using ```git push origin MAJOR.MINOR.PATCH``` to push the current this tag or ```git push origin --tags``` to push all tags in the local repo.
 1. Deploy to Nexus using ```mvn deploy``` - note that you will need to have our repository properly configured in ~/.m2/settings.xml to do this.
 1. Update the gui-distribution/assembly/pom.xml file in Cytoscape core to depend on the new version of the core app.
 1. Submit the new core app to the App Store using the web-based submission process at apps.cytoscape.org.